antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

    both operands are naive, or if both are aware.
 If one is aware and the other is naive, :exc:`TypeError` is raised.

-   If both are naive, or both are aware and have the same :attr:`~.datetime.tzinfo` attribute, the :attr:`~.datetime.tzinfo` attributes are ignored, and the result is a :class:`timedelta` object *t* such that ``datetime2 + t == datetime1``.
+   If both are naive, or both are aware and have the same :attr:`tzinfo` attribute, the :attr:`tzinfo` attributes are ignored, and the result is a :class:`timedelta` object *t* such that ``datetime2 + t == datetime1``.
 No time zone adjustments are done in this case.

-   If both are aware and have different :attr:`~.datetime.tzinfo` attributes, ``a-b`` acts as if *a* and *b* were first converted to naive UTC datetimes first.
+   If both are aware and have different :attr:`tzinfo` attributes, ``a-b`` acts as if *a* and *b* were first converted to naive UTC datetimes first.
 The result is ``(a.replace(tzinfo=None) - a.utcoffset()) - (b.replace(tzinfo=None)
    - b.utcoffset())`` except that the implementation never overflows.